Cygnus OB2-12

-Cygnus OB2 #12 is an extremely luminous blue hypergiant with an absolute bolometric magnitude (all electromagnetic radiation) of −10.9, among the most luminous stars known in the galaxy.
+Cygnus OB2 #12 or VI Cygni #12 (abbreviated to VI Cyg #12), also known as Schulte 12, is an extremely luminous blue hypergiant with an absolute bolometric magnitude (all electromagnetic radiation) of −10.9, among the most luminous stars known in the galaxy.
 This makes the star nearly two million times more luminous than the Sun, although estimates were even higher when the star was first discovered.
 It is now known to be a binary, with the companion approximately a tenth as bright.
 A very approximate initial estimate of the orbit gives the total system mass as and the period as 30 years.